NationalSecurityAgency/call-stack-profiler/README.md

 ## How does it work?

 Call Stack profiler utilizes Groovy's (Abstract Syntax Tree) AST Transformation to inject profiling code into the annotated methods.
-Profiling code is injected at compilation phase so there is no introspection at runtime which equates to the minimal overhead.
+Profiling code is injected during the compilation phase so there is no introspection at runtime which accounts for the minimal overhead.

 For example take the following code: